Supreme Court of Georgia (U.S. state): History

 The state Constitution was finally amended in 1835 to authorize the establishment of a supreme court, but the court itself was not established by legislative act until 1845.
 The original court consisted of three justices: Joseph Henry Lumpkin as the presiding justice, Hiram Warner, and Eugenius A. Nisbet.
 Their salaries were $2,500 a year.
 The court held its first session in Talbotton, Georgia, on January 26, 1846, and held sessions by "riding circuit," that is, holding court at several locations throughout the superior court circuits of the state, traveling at their own expense.

 Subsequent state constitutions and amendments have modified the composition and practice of the court.
 The 1865 Constitution, following the American Civil War, ended the practice of circuit-riding by providing that the court would sit in the state capital (today, Atlanta).
 An 1896 constitutional amendment expanded the court by three justices and provided for popular election of the justices.
 A seventh justice was added by an amendment in 1945.
 The current state constitution authorizes up to nine justices, and the eighth and ninth seats were created by the Appellate Jurisdiction Reform Act in 2016.

+The supreme court was originally housed in room 341 on the third floor of the Georgia State Capitol.
+In 1954 it moved to room 606 on the sixth floor of the Judicial Building across the street.
+On Dec.
+6, 2019, the supreme court moved into the Nathan Deal Judicial Center at 330 Capitol Ave.
+S.E.
+The seven-story, 215,000-square-foot judicial center is the most expensive state-funded building in Georgia history, costing $130 million to build in 2019.
+It is named after former governor Nathan Deal.